In Scotland, over 90,000 people have dementia. It is most common in older people but can affect people in their 40s and 50s or even younger.

 “I had a great time yesterday [at the Liddell Lions Lunch break Programme].
 I could not stop smiling on my way home.
 I don’t really have belly laughs anymore but I did yesterday.
 It was great to feel that feeling again.”

 Music Wellbeing Programme

 The Music Wellbeing Programme is a dementia inclusive activity, where people living with dementia and their carers gather in a relaxed setting with others in a similar situation to learn and practice music together to enhance health and wellbeing and reduce social isolation.

 Particularly for clients living with dementia, the use of familiar songs and music has been widely researched and applied, due to the unique power that music has to evoke memories: people, places and life events can all come to the forefront of a person’s mind, strengthening a person’s sense of self – who they are and what they have done throughout their life.

-Eric’s Encore is a group music class, where clients play, sing, have fun and share memories through music.
+Eric’s Encore is a dementia inclusive music group.
+It is an opportunity to get together, play, sing, have fun and share memories through music.

 Lunchtime and Afternoon Tea Concerts are open to anyone in our community to join a concert followed by a soup and sandwich lunch or an afternoon tea.